-Samsung's request to stay Galaxy Nexus injunction denied by judge [UPDATED]Alex Wagner - Senior News Editor
+Samsung's request to stay Galaxy Nexus injunction denied by judge [UPDATED]Alex Wagner - Editorial Director of News and Content

 Remember last night when Judge Lucy Koh denied Samsung's request for a stay on the preliminary injunction against the Galaxy Tab 10.1?
 Well, it looks like Judge Koh has made a similar decision regarding the Galaxy Nexus.
 A report out of Reuters says that the judge today rejected Samsung's request for a stay on the ban against the Galaxy Nexus.
 Samsung had asked that the injunction against the Galaxy Nexus be lifted until the company's appeal of the ban could be resolved, but Judge Koh opted not to grant Samsung a stay.